DDNStorage/net_sanitizer/README.md

 ## Description

-The network Sanitizer is a powerful tool used to find common network network issues in a HPC cluster.
+The Network Sanitizer is a powerful tool used to find common network network issues in a HPC cluster:

+- Network congestion: some clients might complete after the others E.g., Fat-tree topology where there are more down-links than up-links.

+- Bad cables: might cause errors or slowdowns to the application

+- Misconfigured network adapter:
+  - bad firmware version
+  - wrong link speed

+- Network routing issues / Subnet Manager configuration:
+  E.g., how to connect some servers to a fat-tree topology to avoid network congestion?

+- PCIe congestion, causing network performance drops

+- IP addressing/routing issues

+- IP address conflicts

+- Multirail routing rules not correctly applied

 The tool allows 2 different modes: